NTSE-2014 will be for class-10 students. Read on to find out more about NTSE 2014

 - Stage-1’s written exam consists of MAT (mental aptitude test) and SAT (scholastic aptitude test).
 Both the tests have 100 multiple choice questions to be answered in 90 minutes.
 You can get NTSE model papers for class 10 here and here

 - NTSE’s stage-2 is conducted at a national level by NCERT.
 Only students who clear stage-1 of NTSE are eligible to sit in this stage.
 Though first stage has quotas or pre-specified number of seats for each level, there are no state quotas for the final round.
 However, pre-specified reservation for SC/ST and physically challenged candidates exists.
 You can find NTSE stage 2 sample questions here

 - Like stage-1, NTSE’s stage-2 also has MAT and SAT.
 Further, those candidates who qualify the written exam at the national level will be called for interview.

-- Stage-1 NTSE exam will be conducted on Sunday 18th November 2012.
-However for Mizoram, Meghalya, Nagaland and Andaman & Nicobar Islands the stage-1 exams will be conducted on Saturday 17th November 2012.
+- Stage-1 NTSE exam will be conducted on 4th Sunday of November 2013.
+However for Mizoram, Meghalya, Nagaland and Andaman & Nicobar Islands the stage-1 exams will be conducted on 3rd Sunday of November 2013.

-- Stage-2 NTSE exam will be conducted on Sunday 12th May 2013.
+- Stage-2 NTSE exam will be conducted in May 2014.
 The dates may vary from state to state.
 Further, the candidates who qualify the 2nd round written exams will be intimidated by post about the dates for interviews.